 Critical thinking (E75) considers the cognitive skills and communicative strategies for defining, applying, analyzing, synthesizing and evaluating information.
-The course includes structural and
+The course includes structural and operational approaches to task/mission analysis, decision-making, change forecasting, adaptation, and

 OBJECTIVES

 Skills emphasized include ability to examine objectively various sides of issues as demonstrated in oral written text and course-assigned exercises.
 Students will demonstrate increased ability to effectively use the procedures involved in systematic problem solving based on text and class selected examples.
 Additional skills targeted include increased ability to develop and apply academic and professional communication skills, including improved ability to interact appropriately with challenging materials at an increased level of communicative competence as measured in exercises, quizzes, midterm and .final exams.